isomerpages/moe-lianhuapri/_learning/Social Studies/National Education Events.md

 The challenge for all of us now is to be exemplary ambassadors for Singapore, both as a host to the international students both amongst us, as well as to students on exchange programmes visiting our school.
 To achieve this, which school values do you think are essential for our students to learn?

-<iframe allowfullscreen="true" height="569" width="960" frameborder="0" src="https://docs.google.com/presentation/d/e/2PACX-1vS51HkDj3GH3rSnxJa8WkzqMXBeiJ39hvxO2apbhuJ_QemUkmROft8F-xWy2iIttttKFR1gDA5BKQt1/embed?start=false&amp;loop=false&amp;delayms=3000"></iframe>
+<iframe src="https://docs.google.com/presentation/d/e/2PACX-1vS51HkDj3GH3rSnxJa8WkzqMXBeiJ39hvxO2apbhuJ_QemUkmROft8F-xWy2iIttttKFR1gDA5BKQt1/embed?start=false&amp;loop=false&amp;delayms=3000" frameborder="0" width="960" height="569" allowfullscreen="true"></iframe>

 #### **Total Defence Day**&nbsp;